 Students with dyslexia may be eligible for support through the Disabled Students' Allowances (DSA) to help meet the extra costs of studying that you may face and allow you to study on an equal basis with other students.
 The allowance is not income dependant.

 Postgraduate students will receive a contribution through the scheme of £150.

 We recommend you apply before you arrive so you can start your course with all the support you need.

 To discuss your support needs or to book a study needs assessment contact:

-Studying at university is a bit different to college so we offer group and individual support to help you adjust.
+Studying at university is a bit different to college, Academic Guidance team offer group and individual support to help you adjust.
 Just drop in to one of our regular lunchtime workshops – there's no need to book.

 We can help you to: